Newsletters: Import Subscribers From CSV Spreadsheet

 This bar shows the progress of the current import.
 The more full the bar the further along the import is to finishing.
 Note above the bar it gives you the import stats in a numerical form as well “38 (4 failed) out of 846”.

 2. Stop/resume Buttons

 If at anytime you need to stop the import, clicking the “Stop” button will pause the import.
 Later on you can just resume the import by clicking the blue “Resume Import” button which takes place of the blue “Importing Now” button.
 Resuming will pick up where you left off.

 This is a simple list really, as a subscriber is added to your newsletter plugin from the CSV they will be listed in the box there.

 This is actually almost the same as the “subscribers import” .When subscriber imports fails it will show in the list there, sometimes with an error to indicate why it has failed.
 Most of the time it will be because of the email address having odd characters and is therefore not valid to add as a subscriber.

 - If you are attempting to import birth dates for subscribers and it imports different dates, Excel might be changing the format of the cell, thus causing the dates to be different than the original ones.
 Right click on the birth date cells in Excel and click on Format Cells.
 Choose a format similar to this: “13-Jun-21” and attempt the import once more.

 - If the import does not function and then fails, make sure that you have mapped the columns to the fields.
-See Previous of File point above.
+See “Preview of File” section above.